 Air samples may be collected under normal conditions, or with the air disturbed.
 We may also recommend inner-wall sampling, which collects air from behind drywall-based walls.
 We use primary calibration equipment for expert level results.
 Most mold testers use a simple rotameter that can have a large margin of error.
 In fact, most mold testers don’t even know the difference!

 Besides air samples, we may take surface samples (tape lift and swabs), bulk samples, mVOC air tests, or ERMI tests on settled dust.
 We establish a sampling plan based on what we identify during our inspection, taking into consideration your budget.

 Whereas other mold testing companies only hand you a laboratory report, we actually help you interpret the results of the mold tests.
 The terms Stachybotrys, Penicillium, Aspergillus and Cladosporium probably don’t mean anything to you.
 However, each of those tells us volumes about what is happening in the property.
 We will explain what is happening in layman’s terms so you understand the findings.

-Most of our services result in a profession report that is reviewed by a certified industrial hygienist (CIH).
+Most of our services result in a professional report that is reviewed by a certified industrial hygienist (CIH).
 Although many other companies call themselves “industrial hygienists”, they probably do not have a Certified Industrial Hygienist on staff to review all technical work.

 Why is that a conflict of interest?
-We have seen way too many Chicago based companies recommend thousands and thousands of dollars of remediation, when there wasn’t even any mold discovered!
+We have seen way too many Chicago-based companies recommend thousands and thousands of dollars of remediation when there wasn’t even any mold discovered!
 Because you can’t see mold spores, many unscrupulous mold testers fabricate a problem to profit from the remediation work.
 Skip all these shenanigans and give Indoor Science a call today.